 You’ve added a new puppy to your home and family.
 What a wonderful feeling and what a great adventure you’re in for!

-When done early and in a safe and appropriate way, socialization can help to reduce the development of fears and anxieties in your growing pup.
+When done early and in a safe and appropriate way, proactive exposure training can help to reduce the development of fears and anxieties in your growing pup.
 This would be benefit enough, but amazingly this one process can provide many additional, long-term benefits, too.
 Here are just a few…

 - It is a vital part of his young life.

 - It will make your own life easier.

 - Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items he will experience later in life.